sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 [View the build](%console_url%/k8s/ns/%project_namespace%/builds)

-Wait for the build to finish.
-Note, this can take a few minutes, especially the ``Copying blob...`` and the ``Storing signatures`` operations can be slow.
+**Wait for the build to finish before continuing**.

+Note, the build takes a few minutes, especially the ``Copying blob...`` and the ``Storing signatures`` operations can be slow.

-You will see the following amongst the output:
+You will see the following amongst the build output:

 ```
 ...